github/docs/data/reusables/actions/runner-name-description.md

 The name of the runner executing the job.
+Also the name may not be unique in a workflow run as runners at repository and organization level could use the same name.